Pricing and Valuation under the Real-World Measure: Market Completeness and Sensitivity

 Another desirable property is

-for all $t\geq0\,$, $y\in\R^n$, $n\in\N$ and $\mathcal{F}_t$-measurable $n$-dimensional random vectors $Y_t\,$.
-For example, suppose that a stock company has committed a balance-sheet fraud.
-Assume that an investor is taking only the current price history into account and is not aware of the fraud.
-The fraud will eventually have an impact on the stock price.
-Hence, it would be ideal to consider the future price evolution, since on the basis of the future price movements he or she would get a better assessment of the fraud probability \emph{today}.
-Unfortunately, in real life $\mathcal{E}_\infty$ is unknown at time $t\,$, but Eq.\ \ref{Eq.: Rapid adjustment} states that the investor can readily substitute $\mathcal{E}_\infty$ by $\mathcal{E}_t\,$.
+for all $t\geq0\,$, $y\in\R^n$, $n\in\N$, and $\mathcal{F}_t$-measurable $n$-dimensional random vectors $Y_t\,$.
+For example, let $Y_t$ be a variable that indicates whether a stock company has committed a balance-sheet fraud up to time $t\geq0$ ($Y_t=1$) or not ($Y_t=0$).
+Since the choice of $\textbf{F}\supseteq\textbf{E}$ is arbitrary, we can suppose without loss of generality that $Y_t\in\mathcal{F}_t$ for all $t\geq0$.
+Consider an investor who takes only the current price history into account and is not aware of the fraud.
+It is assumed that the fraud will \emph{eventually} have an impact on the stock price.
+Hence, it would be ideal for the investor to know the future price evolution \emph{today}, since on the basis of the future price movements, he or she would get a better assessment of the fraud probability.
+Unfortunately, in real life, $\mathcal{E}_\infty$ is unknown at time $t$.
+Nonetheless, Eq.~\ref{Eq.: Rapid adjustment} states that the investor can readily substitute $\mathcal{E}_\infty$ by $\mathcal{E}_t$.
 This means all information that would be useful for calculating the fraud probability, conditional on past and forthcoming price data, is already incorporated in the asset prices that can be observed \emph{now}.
+This paraphrases the widely accepted idea that asset prices ``rapidly adjust to'' new information \citep{FFJR1969}.